gchq/gaffer-doc/docs/user-guide/apis/gremlin-api.md

 There are two main methods of using Gremlin in Gaffer, these are via a websocket similar to a typical [Gremlin Server](https://tinkerpop.apache.org/docs/current/reference/#connecting-gremlin-server) or by submitting queries via the REST Endpoints like standard Gaffer Operations.
-Once connected the [Gremlin in Gaffer](../query/gremlin/gremlin.md) page provides a simple comparison of Gremlin compared to Gaffer Operations.
+Once connected, the [Gremlin in Gaffer](../query/gremlin/gremlin.md) page provides a simple comparison of Gremlin compared to Gaffer Operations.

 !!! note